Reboarding: How to Successfully Reintegrate Employees

 4. Clarify responsibilities and goals

-5. Foster open spaces for discussion
+5. Foster open discussions

 The reboarding process